Washington HIX

 PROBLEM

-After a major life change (like losing a job or having a baby) customers needed new health coverage fast.
+After a major life change (like losing a job or having a baby), customers needed new health coverage fast.
 However, the only way to verify eligibility was by mail or in person, delaying coverage by up to 90 days.

-Document processing status
+Document status tracking

 SOLUTION